GuangyuZhu666/ml/README.md

 # ml
-Simple examples of machine learning with Python3
+Simple examples of machine learning with Python3.
+Reference: Machine Learning in Action.